NEWAGE-Labs/nal.docs/docs/QSM.md

 >A portion taken from a sample.
 A laboratory sample may be a sub-sample of a gross sample; similarly, test portion may be a sub-sample of a laboratory sample.

 ##### Surrogate #####
 >Compounds that are added to every blank, sample, laboratory control spike, laboratory control spike duplicate, matrix spike, and matrix spike duplicate.
 They are used to evaluate analytical efficiency by measuring recovery.
-Surrogates include brominated, flouorinated or isotopically labeled compounds that are not expected to be detected in environmental samples.
+Surrogates include brominated, fluorinated, or isotopically labeled compounds that are not expected to be detected in environmental samples.

 ##### Target Compounds #####
 >Specific compounds that are to be quantified in a sample.
 Target compound lists are based upon client needs and scope of work.